stkent/stkent.github.io/_posts/2018-04-28-android-studio-shortcut-secrets.md

 The “Go to class” and “Go to file” actions are ideal for quickly opening up existing files.
 I usually use “Go to class” for anything I know for sure is a Java or Kotlin class, and “Go to file” for anything else.
 The latter includes all build.gradle files, the Android manifest, and all resource files (layouts, strings, etc.).
 “Previous/next cursor position” and “Open recently used files” allow me to quickly step back in my navigation history or cycle between several relevant files.

-Once you are comfortable with these shortcuts, you'll find that you hardly ever need to use:
+Once you are comfortable with these shortcuts, you’ll find that you hardly ever need to use:

 - the project pane, or
 - tab-based navigation.

 At this point you can leave the project pane collapsed by default and turn off the tab bar in Android Studio (Preferences -> Editor -> General -> Editor Tabs; set Placement to None) to slightly increase the size of your code reading/writing area.
 So far, so good.

 An extra and underrated benefit of these same navigation shortcuts is the ability to use them to search library and Android framework classes and files as well as your own code.
-To do this, press the shortcuts listed above _twice_ before entering the text you'd like to search.
-I love introducing people to this functionality because it reduces the mental barrier between “code in my app that I wrote” and “code that supports my app that I didn't write”.
+To do this, press the shortcuts listed above _twice_ before entering the text you’d like to search.
+I love introducing people to this functionality because it reduces the mental barrier between “code in my app that I wrote” and “code that supports my app that I didn’t write”.
 Both types of code are equally important to the way your app will function (or not!) on user devices, so knowing shortcuts that makes them almost equally accessible is very beneficial.
 Take advantage of the availability of Android source code - not every platform is so generous!

 Example (stepping into and out of an Android framework class (`View`)):